TorchLean

 • --backend compiled changes the runtime artifact to a reusable compiled graph.
 The public model definition stays fixed.

 • --cpu versus --cuda changes where supported numeric buffers live.
-The Lean specification and declared trust boundary stay fixed.
+The Lean specification and declared runtime assumptions stay fixed.

 That separation is the reason TorchLean can be used as a tutorial framework, an executable experiment harness, and a verification codebase at the same time.